 Instrumental Ensemble I 6315

-GRADE: 9-12 PEIMS: #03151700 Instrumental Ensemble II 6316
+GRADE: 9-12 PEIMS: #03151700

+Instrumental Ensemble II 6316

+GRADE: 10-12 PEIMS: #03151800

+CREDIT: 1

+Students develop foundational skills for musicianship including m ausic reading technique, and encomble

 Students develop foundational skills for musicianship including; music reading, technique, and ensemble skills.
-The course should be taken in the corresponding block to the student's respective Band or Orchestra.
+The course should be taken in the corresponding block to the student's respective Band.
 There is no PE substitution credit for this class.